 Minnesota law provides the Commission with two processes to review site permit applications.
-The alternative process, which applies to solar generating facilities, such as the project, requires an EA instead of an environmental impact statement and a public hearing instead of the more formal contested-case hearing.
+The alternative process, which applies to solar generating facilities, such as the project, requires preparation of an EA and a public hearing.29

 3.3 What permitting steps have occurred to date?